 The knowledge acquired by João Moutinho in his PhD project, developed in collaboration with his teammate Bruno Coutinho and professor Yasser Omar (IST Department of Mathematics and Coordinator of the Information Physics Group and Quantum Technologies), was decisive in the team’s success.

-The authors of the PhD work entitled “Quantum Link Prediction in Complex Networks”, propose a quantum algorithm that predicts new links in complex networks by sampling from a continuous-time quantum walk, allowing a potential quantum speedup in this problem.
+The authors of the PhD work titled “Quantum Link Prediction in Complex Networks”, propose a quantum algorithm that predicts new links in complex networks by sampling from a continuous-time quantum walk, allowing a potential quantum speedup in this problem.

 Professor Yasser Omar highlights the importance of this “first algorithm”, which is an old idea that took several years to develop and follows earlier works carried out by the group, which demonstrated the potential of quantum computing.
 “We live surrounded by complex networks, whether natural networks such as protein interaction networks, technological networks such as the internet, or social networks such as Facebook.
 We often do not have complete knowledge of these networks, and we use algorithms to find existing links between two nodes in the network”, says the Técnico professor.